ckeditor/ckeditor4-docs/docs/guide/dev/features/uicolorpicker/README.md

 ## End-user Application

 Although this feature is mainly useful for developers who are working on their CKEditor customizations, it can also be made available to end users.
 A developer can implement it in the administration panel of a CMS or a similar site builder application where the users are able to adjust the look of a website or application.
-User's choice can then be read from the editor instance by using the CKEDITOR.editor.getUiColor method and saved (e.g. in the application's database) to be served as {@link guide/dev/configuration/README#defining-configuration-in-page in-page configuration} when creating subsequent editor instances.
+User's choice can then be read from the editor instance by using the {@linkapi CKEDITOR.editor.getUiColor CKEDITOR.editor.getUiColor} method and saved (e.g. in the application's database) to be served as {@link guide/dev/configuration/README#defining-configuration-in-page in-page configuration} when creating subsequent editor instances.

 ## UI Color Picker Demo